bendohan/bendohan/final.md

 ![linear regression](regresssion.PNG)

-Step 7: Create a neighbors list from the county polygons
+Step 7: Create a neighbors list from the county polygons.
+I chose to use queen contiguity because of how permeable county borders are.

 Step 8: Create spatial weights based on that neighbors list